 Scope and ownership

-Birmingham City University is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
-This accessibility statement covers the pages that sit on the https://careersplus.bcu.ac.uk.
+Birmingham City University is committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+This accessibility statement covers the pages that are form the Careers+ website at https://careersplus.bcu.ac.uk.

 Using the website